 Fredkin and Minsky filed a patent, "Digital Music Synthesizer", in 1970, granted in 1971.
 The patent is quite different than the final product, but that happens a lot.
 The patent does not include the counters, and mostly centers around the LFSR and pitch generation.

-The pitch generation presented in the patent is interesting, and takes up the lower half of the figure.
-The 3-bit note code (INTERVAL A,B,C) is used to look up a binary value proportional to frequency, that value is added to a 16-bit accumulator, and the carry bit triggers a flip flop.
+The pitch generation presented in the patent is interesting, is pretty much the opposite of what was actually used, and takes up the lower half of the figure.
+The 3-bit note code (INTERVAL A,B,C) is used to look up a binary value proportional to frequency, that value is added to a 16-bit accumulator, and a carry bit triggers a flip flop.
 This is similar to the way modern software oscillators work.

 The patent also suggests some advanced features such as occasionally adding a grace note or switching between quarter and half notes.

 I've tried to make this as true to the original as possible, based on the Triadex manuals, the patent, and scrutinizing some terrible videos in slow motion.
 It would be great to see a demo video by someone who actually knows something about the machine (and owns a tripod).